abwerby/HEGN/README.md

 # HEGN: Hierarchical Equivariant Graph Neural Network for 9DoF Point Cloud Registration

-This repository is the non official implementation of the paper:
+This repository is the unofficial implementation of the paper:

 > **Hierarchical Equivariant Graph Neural Network for 9DoF Point Cloud Registration*